solana-foundation/developer-content/docs/advanced/how-to-optimize-compute.md

 ## Further Compute Optimizations

-There are many other ways to optimize your program's compute usage, such as writing in native in stead of anchor, but it all comes at a cost.
+There are many other ways to optimize your program's compute usage, such as writing in native instead of anchor, but it all comes at a cost.
 If you want the absolute best compute usage on your program, you should evaluate and test different methods to see what works best for your specific use case.